 EWI's manager say that Novocure's technology should synthesise well with modern drugs that work with enhancing the immune system, for example, checkpoint, blockers/inhibitors.
 They note that a lot of these drugs are coming off patent from 2028 onwards and their manufacturers are looking for something to combine with these checkpoint inhibitors to extend their commercial lives.
-EWI's manager notes that while checkpoint inhibitors are now the standard of care in oncology, they are only effective in one third of patients.
-The manager thinks that, if used in combination with Novocure's technology, there are potentially more patients that can be treated.
-This could be game changing for oncology in its view.
+While checkpoint inhibitors are now the standard of care in oncology, they are only effective in one third of patients.
+EWI's managers think that, if used in combination with Novocure's technology, there are potentially more patients that can be treated.
+This could be game changing for oncology in their view.